 Set the light episodes aside.
 They’re a sideshow – and an optional sideshow at that – to the more important work of the lesson.
 We are learning how to work with our mind here.
 We are training it to perform miracles, to align it with God and to embrace right-mindedness so gracefully and gratefully that error of any kind simply fades away like smoke in a breeze.

 To do that, we need to come to terms with the gap between “seeing” – which is what our bodies do – and real vision, which is the natural function of our minds as miracle workers.

 First, we have to begin to see beyond form to content.
 A good model for this is Jesus’ view of the crucifixion.
-In Special Principles of Miracle Workers he notes that when he asked God to forgive the soldiers responsible for his execution he wasn’t talking about the execution but the wrong-mindedness symbolized by it.
-The particular form that the error takes does not matter, but the underlying thought process giving rise to it does.
+In Special Principles of Miracle Workers he notes that when he asked God to forgive the soldiers responsible for his execution he wasn’t talking about the execution itself but rather the wrong-mindedness symbolized by it.
+The suggestion is that the particular form that the error takes does not matter, but the underlying thought process giving rise to it does.
 We have to begin to get in the habit of looking – of seeing – beyond the forms, or images, that our thoughts construct.

 The second idea in this lesson has to do with cause-and-effect.
 We tend to believe that we are victims of the world – outside influences act on us, driving our behavior.
 It seems logical enough, right?
 But A Course in Miracles asks us to consider that the exact opposite is what’s true – that we look inside, decide what kind of world we want to see, and then project it outward.
 Nothing happens that we haven’t specifically asked for.
 We are not passive victims but powerful actors playing at passivity.

 Hence, those images that we see – the world we experience – is really just a proxy for the internal struggle between salvation and separation.
 And it can’t be “fixed” or “healed” out there because that’s just images on images on images – it has to be handled on the inside.